Tobii/TobiiGamingUnitySDK/docs/scripting-api.md

 A `HeadPose` represents the head position and rotation of the user's head.

 Always check if a `HeadPose` is valid before using it.
-Invalid points will be returned by the Tobii Unity SDK framework during startup and shutdown, a few frames after calling [`TobiiAPI.GetHeadPose()`](#tobiiapigetheadpose) (or [`TobiiAPI.SubscribeHeadPoseData()`](#tobiiapisubscribeheadposedata)) for the first time, and if the data provider is stopped for some reason.
+Invalid points will be returned by the Tobii Unity SDK framework during startup and shutdown, a few frames after calling [`TobiiAPI.GetHeadPose()`](#tobiiapigetheadpose) for the first time, and if the data provider is stopped for some reason.
 Invalid points will always be returned on unsupported standalone platforms, currently Mac and Linux.

 The `PreciseTimestamp` can be used to compare the timestamps between two `HeadPose`s with high accuracy.